American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

 Therefore we may state that an initial enlargement of a filtration in optimal stopping problems corresponds to a change of a measure in a parametrized RBSDE on the product of the underlying probability space and the state space in which the additional information $G$ takes its values.
-See \cite{Nick} for a complete discussion.
-Novikov's condition is satisfied for example if $\frac{\beta_{t}(.)}{\alpha_{t}(.)}$ is $\widehat{\p}-$a.s bounded.
-This condition has been studied in \cite{Anne}.
-But it is restrictive, and it will be seen below that it is not satisfied in simple examples. \\
+See \citep{Nick} for a complete discussion.
+Novikov's condition is satisfied for example if $\frac{\beta_{t}(.)}{\alpha_{t}(.)}$ is $\widehat{\p}-$a.e. bounded.
+This condition has been studied in \citep{Anne}.
+But it is restrictive, and it will be seen below that it does not hold in simple examples.